gschema/mosaico-v2-platform/firebase-functions/README.md

     # firebase functions:config:get | ac .runtimeconfig.json
     firebase functions:shell

+### Instagram credentials

+To set instagram credentials for use in firebase functions, run the following with the proper Client ID and Secret:

+    firebase functions:config:set instagram.client_id="__client-id__" instagram.client_secret="__client-secret__" --project mosaico-v2

 ## 🚀 Deploy cloud functions

 If you would like to run an emulator locally to test your cloud functions, run the following: